 During the year ended December 31, 2022, the Company granted a total of 9,320 RSUs to executive officers of the Company which vest ratably on the 1st, 2nd and 3rd anniversaries of the grant date.
 During the year ended December 31, 2022, the Company granted a total of 3,418 RSUs to non-employee directors of the Company.
 These RSUs vest on the one-year anniversary of the grant date.
-During the year ended December 31, 2022, the Company granted a total of 1,418 RSUs to non-employee directors of the Company granted a total of 11,330 RSUs to executive officers and certain other employees of the Company which vest ratably on the 1st, 2nd and 3rd anniversaries of the grant date.
+During the year ended December 31, 2022, the Company granted a total of 11,330 RSUs to executive officers and certain other employees of the Company which vest ratably on the 1st, 2nd and 3rd anniversaries of the grant date.
 These RSUs vested on May 16, 2022 in connection with the acquisition of Atrin.